Story

 October 1997 | Volume 48, Issue 6

-Photographs by ROBERT BENSON
+Photographs by Robert Benson

-GENE SMITH VISITS—and revisits—a place resonant with significance personal, local, and national, a place that tempered the Gilded Age’s ostentation with a boisterous egalitarianism, a place where King George’s hopes for an end to his colonial rebellion came to grief, a place where generations of Americans sought healing waters or instantaneous wealth, a place that has gone through bitter times yet still draws the attention of the world every August and offers superb natural beauty (along with an exuberant architectural legacy) the year round, a place very much aware that its present fortunes depend largely on the imaginative exploitation of its past
+Gene Smith visits and revisits a place resonant with significance personal, local, and national, a place that tempered the Gilded Age’s ostentation with a boisterous egalitarianism, a place where King George’s hopes for an end to his colonial rebellion came to grief, a place where generations of Americans sought healing waters or instantaneous wealth, a place that has gone through bitter times yet still draws the attention of the world every August and offers superb natural beauty (along with an exuberant architectural legacy) the year round, a place very much aware that its present fortunes depend largely on the imaginative exploitation of its past

-GEORGE WASHINGTON wanted to buy land for a summer place here.
+George Washington wanted to buy land for a summer place here.
 But then, he had good reason to think well of Saratoga.

-Someone once said every man’s life is worth a book.
-I wrote mine in 1987.
-In its early pages I told of my 1948 Adirondack Mountains busboy employment.
+Someone once said every person's life is worth a book.
+I wrote mine in 1980.
+In its early pages, I told of my 1948 Adirondack Mountains busboy employment.
 “The hotel was magnificent, a relic of the General Grant and Second Empire style of the last century fast going to seed, its doom written in the stars by the airplane and the Caribbean or European vacation.
 It was the sunset, the last breath, of upper-middle-class America with wardrobe trunks.
 The money was awful.
 I remember one man, literate, clubbish, a gentleman’s ‘C’ at Princeton in 1928, I am sure.”
 For six weeks I set and cleared the table for him and the daughter and wife.
-In knickers and cleats off the golf links he talked with me about the year’s big book, Irwin Shaw’s The Young Lions .
+In knickers and cleats off the golf links he talked with me about the year’s big book, Irwin Shaw’s The Young Lions.
 He said when he left he would take care of me.
 He took care of me all right.
 A firm handshake and he was gone.
 Then there was the Quarter Woman.
 At luncheon busboys used to shove the relish trays at guests.
 The Quarter Woman each day searched through her purse for a coin of that denomination, found one, and gingerly dropped it onto the tray.
 “Thank you, madam, thank you.”

 But everything was worthwhile, I wrote, because on a direct line home for me and my pal Bob, whose destiny it was to abandon busboydom in favor of becoming a doctor, lay Saratoga Springs.
 “August at Saratoga, where the great and legendary hotels were still standing, with those endless verandas and columns and noble trees.
 All gone now, of course.
 August at Saratoga, where you could stand in the park where the saddling enclosure was and be ten feet away from the finest horses and the best jockeys in the land, in the world.
 We saw the brilliant silks and shining boots, the jocks spinning and slapping their whips, the trainers talking with handsome grey-haired owners in summer suits with elegantly cased field glasses negligently dangling.
 We saw Gallorette saddled, maybe the best filly of the decade, lightning.
-But
+But so graceful, so lean, so